Learn what to do when you encounter issues while selecting the transaction ID from the data.

 Alternatively, consider applying a custom running total on different column arrangements to create a suitable transaction ID.
 This requires an understanding of how the transactions have been recorded to know the order in which your data columns should be sorted.

-Learn more about the custom running total and how to apply it to your import in our knowledge base.
+Learn more about the custom running total and how to apply it to your import.

 Troubleshooting by data integrity check